JianghaiSCU/SIED/README.md

 If you use this code or ideas from the paper for your research, please cite our paper:
 ```
 @inproceedings{sied,
-  title={Learning to See in the Extremely Dark},
-  author={Jiang, Hai and Guan, Binhao and Liu, Zhen and Liu, Xiaohong and Yu, Jian and Liu, Zheng and Han, Songchen and Liu, Shuaicheng},
+    author    = {Jiang, Hai and Guan, Binhao and Liu, Zhen and Liu, Xiaohong and Yu, Jian and Liu, Zheng and Han, Songchen and Liu, Shuaicheng},
+    title     = {Learning to See in the Extremely Dark},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision},
-  pages={},
-  year={2025}
+    month     = {October},
+    year      = {2025},
+    pages     = {7676-7685}
 }
 ```